imjustapotato/Kiosk-Project/README.md

 ```

 ### Create and Use Your Own Branch
-Each group member should push to their own branch, not directly to `main`.
+Each should push to each own branch not directly to `main`.

 ```bash
 git checkout -b <your-branch-name>